 Please be aware that much of the time you will be using public transportation.
 Teams will likely be using non-airconditioned vans with open windows/doors with sideways seating and no seatbelts.
-Interns will often use ride-share, which is handled through various apps on your phone.
+Interns will often use rideshare, which is handled through various apps on your phone.
 This will mean riding on the back of a motorcycle being driven by a local.
-You will be provided with a helmet to use during your time here.
+You will be provided with a helmet to use during your time here, and we will help participants reach a level of comfort before doing such.
 Please try your best to acclimate yourself to riding on the back of a motorcycle if you have no previous experience.